wzbillings/targets-uga-gacrc/README.md

-# targets-uahpc: A template to use the {targets} R package with UA-HPC
+# targets-uga: A template to use the {targets} R package with UGA sapelo2

 <!-- badges: start -->